The Absolute Best French Onion Soup Recipe

 19. Fill each oven-safe ramekin or soup terrine 3/4ths full of soup, and float a single layer of baguette croutons on top of the soup.

 20. Top with a nice layer of the shredded Gruyere cheese, make sure to keep the cheese off the top of the serving vessel to prevent premature burning of the cheese.

 21. Broil for 3-5 minutes until the cheese is all melty and golden brown.
 Do not walk away from the broiler at this time!

 22. Remove the serving vessels from the oven and let cool a full 5 minutes before serving to prevent taste bud scalding.
 While the soup is cooling, pour yourself a nice glass of wine.

 Dig in and enjoy your delicious French onion soup recipe with that yummy gruyere cheese in all of its bubbly glory!

 From our kitchens to yours, cheers and happy cooking!

-Certified Master Chef Sean Andrade is Executive Chef/Owner of AWG Private Chefs, named the #1 Private Chef company in California.
+About the Author: Certified Master Chef, Sommelier & Wine Educator, Sean Andrade is the executive chef/owner of AWG Private Chefs, named the #1 Private Chef Company in California.
 Chef Sean has worked in the restaurant and hospitality industries worldwide for more than 25 years.
-His company AWG Private Chefs offers highly custom tailored, private chef dining experiences, select location meal delivery, and event catering in over 30 countries around the globe.
+His company AWG Private Chefs offers highly custom-tailored, bespoke private chef dining experiences, and private event catering in over 30 countries around the globe.